pierremaw/Tradingview-ChartBot/README.md

 https://github.com/pierremaw/Tradingview-Chart-Automation/assets/99075249/91d60aae-25ed-4c99-be22-1e917539c521

-This repository contains a Python-based automation tool designed to provide helper functions for automation processes in Airtable, specifically when there are alerts from TradingView.
+This Python bot provides helper functions for Airtable automation, particularly for TradingView alerts.

-### Process Overview:
+### Workflow

-1. **TradingView Alert**: When an alert is triggered in TradingView, the information is transmitted directly to an Airtable base.
-2. **Airtable Storage**: The transmitted information from TradingView is stored in the Airtable base named "Trading View Setups".
-Each TradingView alert translates to a unique record in this base.
+1. Alert to Airtable: Alerts from TradingView are sent and stored in the Airtable base "TradingView Setups".
-3. **Airtable Automation**: After storing the alert information, Airtable runs a set of automation scripts.
-One of these scripts is responsible for sending a JSON-formatted webhook to a Virtual Private Server (VPS).
-4. **VPS Reception**: The VPS, which runs the server-side script from this repository, listens for and processes the webhook transmitted by Airtable.
+2. Automation and Webhook: Post storage, Airtable automation scripts send a JSON webhook to a VPS.
+3. VPS Processing: VPS listens for the webhook and processes it using the bot from this repository.

 ### Features: